Bacon, Cheese and Onion Muffins - Mawhene Pēkana, Tīhi me te Aniana

 Remove from the heat and leave to the side to cool slightly.

-Option 2 - Skip the cooking of the bacon if you are short on time.
+Option 2 - Skip the Bacon cooking if you are short on time:

 Add the hēki (eggs) to a large bowl and beat them with a whisk or a fork for about a minute.